 Guides — Hard reset, soft reset, boot into Safe Mode, wipe cache partition

-- First, make sure that you have backed up any important files and content you might you saved on your phone.
+- First, make sure that you have backed up any important files and content you might have saved on your phone.

 - Go to Settings — Backup & Reset.